Installation and Setup

 3. Enable the Plugin in Unreal

-Launch your Unreal Engine project.
+Open your Unreal project.

-Restart the editor when prompted.
+Restart Unreal when prompted.

 Configuring Your Player Blueprint